 They were (or are) late for the party.

-In the above worksheet, one of the homophones, ‘there, their they’re’ is missing in the sentences.
+In the above task cards, one of the homophones, ‘there, their they’re’ is missing in the sentences.
 Read the sentences carefully and write the correct homophone.

-This worksheet is pretty similar but more challenging to the one above this.
+The above task cards are pretty similar but more challenging.
 The only difference is that there is more than one homophone that is missing in the sentences.
 Read the sentences carefully and complete them.

 In the above worksheet, there are two sentences of which only one is correct.
 The mistake is with the usage of homophones, ‘there, their they’re.’
 Read the sentences carefully and underline the correct sentence.